ding-ma/Projet-tude-de-cas-en-Qualit-de-l-air/README.md

 # Automatic Image and Data Extractor (AIDE)
 This is the big project of my summer 19 internship at Environment Canada.
-It is a GUI tool that helps users extract data from archives easily.
+It is a GUI tool that helps users extract data from archives and write the data into a CSV/excel spread sheet.

 # Programming languages
 * SQL, extracting observation data